-People are Amazing!
 Features that could not evolve

-We also live in a day of prodigious feats of civil engineering; skyscrapers approaching 1 km (over half a mile) high.
-The Burj Khalifa tower towers 828 m above the city of Dubai in the UAR .
+We also live in a day of prodigious feats of civil engineering; skyscrapers approaching 1 km (over 0.5 mile) high.
+The Burj Khalifa tower towers 828 m above the city of Dubai in the UAE.
 And the Jeddah Tower in Saudi Arabia, if ever completed, will be 1,000 m tall.
 People construct fantastically long tunnels and massive bridges, many much larger than the still-impressive Golden Gate Bridge, a suspension bridge built in San Francisco Bay area from 1933–1937.

 What is the source of all this talent?

-“Thus says the LORD: ‘Cursed be the man who trusts in man and makes flesh his strength, whose heart turns away from the LORD’” (Jeremiah 17:5).
+“Thus says the Lord: ‘Cursed be the man who trusts in man and makes flesh his strength, whose heart turns away from the Lord’” (Jeremiah 17:5).

-The Bible is clear, that to place ultimate trust in man is to idolise man.
-That is essentially what humanism is.
-Instead, our trust, our confidence, is to be in God, because:
+The Bible is clear, that to place our ultimate trust in man is to idolise man, which is little different from the ideology of humanism.
+Instead, our trust, our confidence, ought to be in God, because:

 “Great and amazing are your deeds, O Lord God the Almighty!
 Just and true are your ways, O King of the nations!”
 (Revelation 15:3).

 People can get offended.
-Many in today’s secular western world say, ‘No, not at all.
+Many in our secular western culture say, ‘No, not at all.
 We’re not the creation of God!’
-Instead, they dogmatically insist that we humans are simply advanced-but-evolved animals.
+Instead, they dogmatically insist that humans are simply advanced-but-evolved animals.
 ‘Naturalistic processes operating over countless millions of years are responsible for our existence’, they say, ‘and science proves it!
 Don’t you realise?
 Darwin and his successors have made atheism intellectually respectable?’

-At least, that is what is often claimed—and there are many people these days who seem quite happy to believe such things.
-So much so, that there is strong hostility towards any suggestion that people ultimately owe their amazing achievements to a Creator.
+At least, that is what is often claimed—and there are many these days who seem quite happy to believe such things.
+So much so, that there is strong hostility towards any suggestion that people owe their amazing achievements, ultimately, to the Creator.
 Talented individuals want the glory for themselves.
-Some of them can quickly become aggressive if there’s any suspicion that they’re being asked to share their glory with Another, let alone attribute their giftedness to Him.
-For many people, evolution is the grand excuse to ignore God, to idolise humanity, and to enjoy their sinful lifestyle!
+Some people quickly become aggressive if they surmise that they’re being asked to share their glory with Another, let alone to attribute their giftedness to Him.
+Evolution for many today is the grand excuse to ignore God, to idolise humanity, and to enjoy their sinful lifestyle!

 Is evolution a credible explanation?

 According to evolutionary anthropologists, around seven million years ago an ape-like ancestor of ourselves and chimpanzees began to diverge into two lines.
 Ever since that time, novel features and characteristics have gradually arisen through accidental genetic mistakes.
 Every now and then, so the story goes, one of these mutations led to a change that provided some benefit to our evolving ape-human ancestors.
 The altered feature or new characteristic was ‘naturally selected’ as individuals with those features had more surviving offspring, so passing their favourable characteristics to the next generation—and so on.